 After some time, an employee will notice a boost in memory.
 Brain structure grows with a person getting fitter.
 But this doesn't apply to the hardcore workouts that push you to the limit.

 Implementing a corporate fitness program, a company will end up with a healthier team dynamic.
 First, physical activity reduces stress and improves overall mental state.
 The regular exercise shows a reduction in fatigue, improvement in alertness, concentration, and overall cognitive function.
 The healthier an individual is, the healthier the group is.

 When people are more in tune with their bodies and mind, they are more conscious of others.
 It impacts the way people interact with each other and improves communication.
 Some companies work on communication skills during the workshops and team-buildings, but corporate fitness programs target one of the roots of the issue - stress.
 And while team-buildings and seminars are done once in a while, the fitness program is an everyday cure.

 Implementation of a corporate fitness program doesn't mean a company needs to partner with a gym or open one at the office.
 Start small, for example, organize one lecture for the whole company raising awareness of the risks of a sedentary lifestyle.
-Then think about well-rounded programs, there are plenty of online options, corporate fitness trackers, and tools that will keep employees motivated and connected.
+Then think about well-rounded programs, there are plenty of online options and corporate fitness plans, corporate fitness trackers, and tools that will keep employees motivated and connected.

 Probably one of the most important things starting a corporate fitness program is to know your team and employees' needs.
 An initiative of one person is good, but before going all-in, make sure your team is on the same page.
 You may agree on the whys but then see a completely different picture on how to make it happen.
 Have a survey, talk to the managers and team leads, see what's already exist, and only then take actions.